bot13956/extract_table_from_pdf_file_using_R/README.md

 analysis.R: the code to read in the contents of pdf file as a text file, tidies up the data, and organizes it in a format that is ready for analysis.

-output_data_frame: the output data frame of the data extracted from pdf file.
+output_data_frame.txt: the output data frame of the data extracted from pdf file.